As camera quantity per end-device increases, double-digit revenue growth continues.

-CMOS IMAGE SENSOR (CIS) HAS BECOME A KEY SEGMENT IN SEMICONDUCTOR INDUSTRY
+CMOS IMAGE SENSORS (CIS) HAVE BECOME A KEY SEGMENT IN THE

-Yole Développement will begin publishing, in quarterly instalments, a monitor containing world-class research, data, and insights pertaining to the imaging markets.
-This monitor will analyse the CIS markets’ evolution in terms of revenue, shipments, capex, and near-term price evolution, as well as demand per market segment and CIS technology evolution.
-NIR sensing is also included in this quarterly imaging monitor, as well as detailed profiles of main suppliers.
-In the future, Yole Développement will extend its coverage to key components of the imaging market.
+and near-term price evolution, as well as demand per market segment and CIS technology evolution.
+Near InfraRed (NIR) sensing is also included in this quarterly imaging market monitor, as well as detailed profiles of main suppliers are also provided.
+In the future, Yole Développement will extend its imaging coverage to key components of the CMOS Camera Module (CCM) market.

-IMAGE SENSOR ATTACHMENT RATES ARE INCREASING, THANKS TO MOBILE PHOTOGRAPHY
+IMAGE SENSOR ATTACHMENT RATES ARE INCREASING, THANKS TO MULTI

-The CIS market’s future promises to be as dynamic as its past.
+start of 2020 the CIS industry was overheating, with a combination of high demand and high prices due to capacity limitations.
 Yole Développement’s quarterly monitor will answer the pressing questions facing this industry, including:

-- What demand segments will emerge to compensate for the diminishing computing and consumer categories?
+- What demand segments will emerge to compensate for the diminishing PC and consumer categories?

 - How much farther will the CIS roadmap extend?
 Is there a future beyond hybrid stacking?